metacall/core/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:

-- [ ] My code follows the style guidelines (clang-format) of this project.
 - [ ] I have performed a self-review of my own code.
 - [ ] I have commented my code, particularly in hard-to-understand areas.
 - [ ] I have made corresponding changes to the documentation.